pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 While TCA certainly shares some ideas and terminology with Redux, the two libraries are quite different.
 First, Redux is a JavaScript library, not a Swift library, and it was never meant to be an opinionated and cohesive solution to many app architecture problems.
 It focused on a particular problem, and stuck with it.

-TCA broadened the focus to include a lot of common problems one runs into with app architecture, such as:
+TCA broadened the focus to include tools for a lot of common problems one runs into with app architecture, such as:

-- …providing tools for concise domain modeling.
+- …tools for concise domain modeling.
 - Allowing one to embrace value types fully instead of reference types.
 - A full suite of tools are provided for integrating with Apple’s platforms (SwiftUI, UIKit, AppKit, etc.), including [navigation](<doc:Navigation>).
 - A powerful [dependency management system](<doc:DependencyManagement>) for controlling and propagating dependencies throughout your app.